da-cat7976/meovm/README.md

     ```

 ## Members in detail

+Keep in mind:

+1. All members are Listenable and can be used with ListenableBuilder.
+2. All members can be declared directly or via `ViewModel.member` factory (preferred).
+Refer to
+   `ViewModelFactory` for more details.

 - ValueMember
     - Holds a single value.
 Updates notify listeners only when the value actually changes.